BlockchainCommons/Gordian/Envelope/Intro-Tech.md

 For further details please see the [Envelope Docs](https://github.com/BlockchainCommons/Gordian/tree/master/Envelope#articles) and if you are able, follow-along with the [Envelope-CLI Docs](https://github.com/BlockchainCommons/envelope-cli-swift/tree/master/Docs).
 Those documents provide _much_ more detail on all the examples here.
 In some cases the examples here were drawn from those docs.

+Also see the [Envelope Use Cases](https://github.com/BlockchainCommons/Gordian/tree/master/Envelope/Use-Cases#gordian-envelope-use-cases) for many more pragmatic examples of Envelopes in use (with diagrams).